akreddy247/SmokeTest/README.md

   ```

  ## About yodlee_token
  In the above examples yodlee_token is taken from the Yodlee_log_table.
-Get the token from the request object of the the latest record which doest the getProvider operation.
+Get the token from the request object of the the latest record which does the getProvider operation.
  You can create a new yodlee_token by going to the website and selecting a provider.
 It generates a new yodlee token which you can use for this operation.

- You can extend this Lamda function by creating the token directly in this Lamda function
+ You can extend this Lambda function by creating the token directly in this Lambda function